mmorga/dip-toe-into-ruby/README.md

 The master branch contains an initial Gemfile that can be used to prep a student's machine with the gems that will be used in the class.

-Other branches are named by day "day1", "day2", etc. To contain additional files and notes that are appropriate for that day.

 Prior to class, you can install all of the gems we will be using by doing the following:

 Clone this repository (needed only once)